Use Case

 How often should I replay on a long drive?

-The protective effect lasts up to 2 hours.
+The app's session timer runs up to 2 hours.
 For a 6-hour road trip, replay at your rest stops — roughly every 2 hours.

 Can everyone in the car use it?